-This guide provides practical strategies and resources for supporting emergent bilingual students using Just Right Reader decodables aligned with the Science of Reading and the TEKS for Kindergarten to Second Grade.
+This guide provides practical strategies and resources for supporting emergent bilingual students and English proficient students using Just Right Reader decodables aligned with the Science of Reading and the TEKS for Kindergarten to Second Grade.
 It includes sections tailored to each grade level, ensuring developmentally appropriate instruction and support.